mui/material-ui/docs/pages/careers/react-tech-lead-core.md

-# React Tech Lead — Core (future role)
+# React Tech Lead — Core

-<p class="description">You will lead the development of MUI Core, positioning the library as the industry standard for design teams while doubling its adoption.</p>
+<p class="description">You will oversight the development of the MUI Core products, positioning the libraries as the industry standard for design teams while doubling its adoption.</p>

 ## Details of the role